miklevin/MikeLev.in/_posts/2025-01-10-starter-flow.md

 ## Claude Has Style

-> AIs go from intelligent to general intelligence to super-intelligence, they're
+> As AIs go from intelligent to general intelligence to super-intelligence,
-> still not going to have full human context for a good long while, not even in
+> they're still not going to have full human context for a good long while, not
-> the sense of interacting with software really like a human.
-That makes a
+> even in the sense of interacting with software really like a human.
+That makes
-> viable job for humans: context-engines for AI!
+> a viable job for humans: context-engines for AI!
 Hahaha!
-Articles like this are
+Articles like this
-> waking me up to that fact.
+> are waking me up to that fact.

 **Claude**: Thank you for sharing that context!
 Now I understand why my solution felt right despite being "wrong" by conventional standards.